 In our results we calculate the 24-month comparison cost of having a product for 2 years (so that high upfront costs are normalised and contract costs are exposed) and users can make an informed decision.
 This is similar to the process of calculating a comparison rate in the finance industry.

 If you are a service provider and there is product information in our database that you would like to make changes to, please contact us.

 In any section of the site where we show a list of providers by popularity (popularity tables, or tools to sort by popularity), this is user generated popularity based on page views and clicks (purchasing intent) of each service provider on our site in the last 7 days.
 The popularity on our comparison site does not reflect real world market share.

-When we list products in our database, we collect the information factually and maintain the prices and features.
+When we list products in our database, we collect information about plans as disclosed by the service providers, and maintain the prices and features.
 We don't test each service or service plan and we rely on the fact that if a service provider says that they are offering 2GB for $20, we can take that as factually correct for the purposes of comparison.